 2) Chapter 13 Bankruptcy in Arizona

 Chapter 13 stops foreclosures, repossessions, and wage garnishments.
 It also allows you to pay back mortgage payments, past-due car payments, and tax debt over three to five years through a bankruptcy plan.
 In addition, Arizona allows you to reduce unpaid child support and alimony.
 However, you must resume your normal domestic support payments to remain in Chapter 13.

-In a Chapter 13 plan, some debtors (the person filing the bankruptcy case) can lower their car loan payments and get rid of second mortgages, if they meet certain requirements.
+In a Chapter 13 plan, some debtors (the person filing the bankruptcy case) can lower their car loan payments and erase second mortgages, if they meet certain requirements.
 Learn more about filing Chapter 13 in Arizona in our Chapter 13 Guide.
-You can estimate your Chapter 13 plan payment using the calculator below.